Redd Holt

-Isaac "Redd" Holt (born May 16, 1932) is an American jazz and soul music drummer.
+Isaac "Redd" Holt (May 16, 1932 – May 23, 2023) was an American jazz and soul music drummer.
+He was the drummer on the album The In Crowd which earned the Ramsey Lewis Trio critical praise and the 1965 Grammy Award for Best Jazz Performance.

 Early life and education

-Holt was born in Rosedale, Mississippi, and raised in Chicago.
+Holt was born in Rosedale, Mississippi, on May 16, 1932, and raised in Chicago.
 He first began playing drums as a student at Crane High School, where he played in an ensemble with future collaborators Ramsey Lewis and Eldee Young.
 Holt studied music at the Chicago Musical College and radio and television at Kennedy–King College.

 Career

-Holt enlisted in the United States Army in 1955 and was stationed in Germany, where he played with a military band, and upon his return worked with Lewis, alongside Young, from 1956 to 1966, in addition to recording with Earl Bostic and James Moody near the end of the 1950s.
+Holt enlisted in the United States Army in 1954 and was stationed in Germany, where he played with a military band, and upon his return worked with Lewis, alongside Young, from 1956 to 1966, in addition to recording with Earl Bostic and James Moody near the end of the 1950s.

 In 1966, Young and Holt split with Lewis and formed their own group, Young-Holt Unlimited, which went on to achieve commercial success as an instrumental soul band.
+Their band's biggest hit was released in November 1968 as "Soulful Strut" credited to Young-Holt Unlimited and it became a gold record No. 3 hit in the United States and went to No. 1 in Canada.
 After the group's dissolution in 1974 Holt continued on as Redd Holt Unlimited, playing under this name into the 1990s, and worked in jazz education in Illinois.
 He founded the Gumption Artist Workshop, which was active from 1980 to 1985, and played internationally, including at the 1988 Montreux Jazz Festival and in Singapore in the late-1980s and early-1990s.
-For 15 years, Holt also played with a trio at the East Bank Club in Chicago.
+For 20 years, Holt also played with a trio at the East Bank Club in Chicago.
 The studio sessions produced a vinyl LP named, It's A Take! on the Treehouse Record label with eight full-length jazz standards.
+He continued to perform regularly until the COVID-19 pandemic.

+Personal life and death

+In 1954, Holt married Marylean Green, and they had three sons.
+He died from lung cancer at a hospital in Chicago on May 23, 2023, at the age of 91.